MS in Nutrition and Exercise Physiology with Emphasis in Exercise Physiology

 This option is research-oriented, focusing on designing and conducting research in exercise physiology.
 The program of study will include courses and learning experiences that will maximize a student’s progress in developing lab skills and critical thinking that will enable the student to continue his/her education in a research-oriented area.
 The thesis option requires a minimum of 36 hours of graduate credit.
 A written thesis, based upon original research, that is the student’s own work and that demonstrates a capacity for research and independent thought is required.
 In addition, the graduate student must present their thesis research in a seminar that is open to the general faculty and successfully defend their thesis to their committee.

-Exercise Physiology Program Applicants must have a 3.0 undergraduate GPA and competitive GRE scores to apply.
+Exercise Physiology Program Applicants must have a 3.0 undergraduate GPA.
 TOEFL scores are required from international applicants.
 Entering MS students are expected to have a B or better in undergraduate training in biology, chemistry, anatomy/physiology, and exercise physiology.
-It is also advantageous to have nutrition, biochemistry and organic chemistry, but not required.
+It is also advantageous to have nutrition, organic chemistry and biochemsitry, as it helps students in their required coursework .
 Courses should be taken at an accredited institution.

 Applications to our graduate programs should be submitted by December 30th.
 While applications received after that date will still be considered, there is no guarantee that we will have space for additional students.
 Admission at the beginning of spring semester is possible, but limited.